What is a Veterinary Assistant or Laboratory Animal Caretaker?

 Coordination: Adjusting actions in relation to others' actions.

-In the United States, there were 83,800 jobs for Veterinary Assistant or Laboratory Animal Caretaker in 2016.
+There were about 83,800 jobs for Veterinary Assistant or Laboratory Animal Caretaker in 2016 (in the United States).
 New jobs are being produced at a rate of 19.3% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Veterinary Assistant or Laboratory Animal Caretaker by 2026.
-There will be an estimated 15,500 positions for Veterinary Assistant per year.
+Due to new job openings and attrition, there will be an average of 15,500 job openings in this field each year.

 The states with the most job growth for Veterinary Assistant are Utah, Nevada, and North Dakota.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.